 There are variety of areas of practice in forensic science.
 These include:

 While medical examiners usually have the highest pay of all forensic scientists they also have to cut up dead bodies, require over 7 years of college education and have very uncertain work hours.
-As medical examiners must determine cause of death they are confronted with a variety of problem-solving challenges.
+As medical examiners must determine the cause of death they are confronted with a variety of problem-solving challenges.
 A medical examiner requires a medical degree.
 An undergraduate degree in chemistry or biology is a recommended major for aspiring medical examiners.
 It is also recommended to take crime detection & investigation courses as your electives at the undergraduate level if available.

 Forensic odontologist are dentists who practice as consultants rather than as full-time forensic scientists.
 The educational requirements for a forensic odontologist are similar to those for a medical examiner.